 So what does this have to do with taxes?

 By law, tax brackets are adjusted each year to account for changes in the cost of living.
 For example, the Internal Revenue Service adjusted the income threshold for the top 39.6 percent marginal tax rate from $415,050 in 2016 to $418,400 in 2017.
 These adjustments prevent taxpayers from being pushed into higher tax brackets when their incomes rise just enough to keep up with inflation.

-By law, the brackets and other elements of the tax code currently are adjusted using the primary CPI (CPI-U).
-The tax bill pending in Congress would change the law to use the chained CPI (C-CPI-U).
-Because the chained CPI climbs more slowly than the primary CPI, the tax bracket thresholds would increase by smaller amounts each year.
-More people would be pushed into higher tax brackets than they would under current law.
-In short, Americans would pay more taxes over the next ten years, and tax revenues would be about $134 billion higher than they would be without this change in the law, according to the congressional Joint Committee on Taxation.
+By law, the brackets and other elements of the tax code were previously adjusted using the primary CPI (CPI-U).
+The tax bill passed in 2017 by Congress changed the law to use the chained CPI (C-CPI-U).
+Because the chained CPI climbs more slowly than the primary CPI, the tax bracket thresholds will increase by smaller amounts each year.
+More people will be pushed into higher tax brackets than they would have under the old law.
+In short, Americans will pay more taxes over the next ten years, and tax revenues will be about $134 billion higher than they would have been without this change in the law, according to the congressional Joint Committee on Taxation.”

 What about the inflation adjustment for spending programs?

 Some other government spending programs, notably Social Security, are also indexed for inflation but don’t use the chained CPI.
 The pending tax bill wouldn’t change that.
 However, in his 2014 and 2015 budgets, President Obama proposed using the chained CPI for both taxes and spending to help reduce the budget deficit.
 Congress didn’t adopt his proposal.